Beggiatoa: Morphology and motility

-Obviously, this classification is purely ideal so some exceptions can exist.
-Narrow filaments are usually composed by cylindrical cells which length is about 1.5 to 8 times their thickness; wider filaments instead are disk-shaped with cell lengths from 0.10 to 0.90 times their cell width.
+Narrow filaments are usually composed of cylindrical cells whose length is about 1.5 to 8 times their thickness; in wider filaments, cells are instead disk-shaped with cell lengths from 0.10 to 0.90 times their cell width.
 In all of the cultured strains the terminal cells of the filaments appear rounded.

 Although they are Gram-negative bacteria, Beggiatoa show unusual cell-wall and membrane organization.
-Sometimes are present further membranes that cover the peptidoglycan layer and the number of this additional membranes is very variable.
-Their presence maybe is due to the harsh conditions in which some of these organisms live.
-Even the intracellular granules can be covered by extra-membranes structure.
-Beside the sulfur granules, the cells often show the presence of similarly stored granules of polyhydroxybutyrate and polyphosphate.
-Very common in large marine vacuolated Beggiatoa are hollow-structured filaments, composed by cells with a narrow cytoplasm surrounding a large central vacuole, exploited for nitrate storing.
+A variable number of further membranes that cover the peptidoglycan layer are sometimes present.
+Their presence may be due to the harsh conditions in which some of these organisms live.
+Intracellular granules can also be covered by membranous structures.
+In addition to sulfur granules, Beggiatoa cells often contain granules of polyhydroxybutyrate and polyphosphate.
+Large marine vacuolated Beggiatoa commonly have cells with a narrow cytoplasm surrounding a large central vacuole used to store nitrate.

-The filaments move by gliding and this movement is likely connected to string-like structures in the outer membrane and trans-peptidoglycan channels.
-Sometimes the filaments can also break through the formation of necridia cells in the middle of the filament.
-The motility of the filament is very important for the adaptability of the bacteria, because it allows to move on more suitable conditions for the cellular metabolism.
-The main drivers that guide the movement of Beggiatoa filaments are high oxygen and sulfide levels and light exposure, from which the filaments move away.
+Beggiatoa move via gliding motility, using the excretion of mucus.
+The exact mechanisms of this gliding motility are unknown.
+In the species Beggiatoa alba, this trail of mucus is composed of mannose and glucose, two types of neutral polysaccharide.
+String-like structures on the outer membrane and trans-peptidoglycan channels have been observed on the surface layer, which also may play a role.
+Beggiatoa gliding motility is induced via chemotaxis, which allows filaments to direct themselves away from high oxygen, sulfide, and light levels.
+Beggiatoa filaments reverse their gliding direction to reach more suitable conditions for their metabolism.
+Long filaments moving in opposite directions may split in two by killing an intermediate cell, referred to as a necrida, which then cuts off communication and coordinated movement between the two segments.

 Cell growth

-Beggiatoa reproducing strategy is fragmentation.
-The growth of a colony leading to mat development is obtained through alternating filament elongation and breakage.
-Breakage can happen essentially in the middle of a stretched filament, at the tip of a filament loop or where a tip of a loop was once placed.
-The presence of sacrificial cells is fundamental as they interrupt the communication between two parts of one filament; in this way each section can change its gliding direction causing the split.
+Beggiatoa use fragmentation as a reproductive strategy.
+A colony can develop into a mat through alternating filament elongation and breakage.
+Breakage can happen in the middle of a stretched filament, at the tip of a filament loop, or where a tip of a loop was once placed.
+Sacrificial cells interrupt the communication between two parts of one filament; in this way each section can change its gliding direction causing the split.

 The average filament length achieved through this process is also result of gene-environment interactions as, for instance, the growth and position of the filament is function of vertical gradients of oxygen and sulfide.
 Therefore, it is proposed that good environmental conditions will paradoxically cause cell death in order to enhance filament breakage, thus reproduction.